How likely are you to get a cancer?

 When the topic is cancer, stuff like being private, sorry and embarrassed can result in delayed diagnosis, which can mean the difference between catching cancer at stage 1 or 2, rather than at stage 3 or 4.
 Honestly, you really don't want to discover you have cancer when its at stage 4.

-Get over being embarrassed, go get a longer life.
+Get over it and go get a longer life.

 Pessimists vs. Optimists